top of page

 • Bulgarian split squats

-Combine these with compound movements like deadlifts and hip thrusts for maximum impact.
+Combine these exercises with compound movements such as deadlifts and hip thrusts for maximum impact.

 Final Thoughts: Understanding Hormonal Thigh Fat